mkschleg/Sarah/README.md

 ## Compute Canada Instructions

-Install dependencies from `requirements_cc.txt`.
+Install dependencies from `requirements_cc.txt` using `venv`.
 Note that some of these versions might be different from the `Pipfile` since CC provides only a subset of all package versions.